Bake Play Smile

 RECIPE NOTES & TIPS

-• You can buy silver cachous (small edible balls) in the baking section of most large supermarkets.
+• Silver cachous can be purchased in the baking section of most large supermarkets.

 Nutrition